httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 # Introduction {#introduction}

-Existing HTTP authentication schemes (see {{Section 11 of !HTTP=RFC9110}}) are probeable in the sense that it is possible for an unauthenticated client to probe whether an origin serves resources that require authentication.
-It is possible for an origin to hide the fact that it requires authentication by not generating Unauthorized status codes, however that only works with non-cryptographic authentication schemes: cryptographic signatures require a fresh nonce to be signed, and there is no existing way for the origin to share such a nonce without exposing the fact that it serves resources that require authentication.
-This document proposes a new non-probeable cryptographic authentication scheme.

-The Signature HTTP authentication scheme serves use cases in which a site wants to offer a service or capability only to "those who know" while all others are given no indication the service or capability exists.
-The conceptual model is that of a "speakeasy".
-"Knowing" is via an externally-defined mechanism by which keys are distributed.
+HTTP authentication schemes (see {{Section 11 of !HTTP=RFC9110}}) allow origins to restrict access for some resources to only authenticated requests.
+While these schemes commonly involve a challenge where the origin asks the client to provide authentication information, it is possible for clients to send such information unprompted.
+This is particularly useful in cases where an origin wants to offer a service or capability only to "those who know" while all others are given no indication the service or capability exists.
+Such designs rely on an externally-defined mechanism by which keys are distributed.
 For example, a company might offer remote employee access to company services directly via its website using their employee credentials, or offer access to limited special capabilities for specific employees, while making discovering (probing for) such capabilities difficult.
 Members of less well-defined communities might use more ephemeral keys to acquire access to geography- or capability-specific resources, as issued by an entity whose user base is larger than the available resources can support (by having that entity metering the availability of keys temporally or geographically).
-The Signature HTTP authentication scheme is also useful for cases where a service provider wants to distribute user-provisioning information for its resources without exposing the provisioning location to non-users.

-There are scenarios where servers may want to expose the fact that authentication is required for access to specific resources.
-This is left for future work.
+While digital-signature-based HTTP authentication schemes already exist ({{?HOBA=RFC7486}}), they rely on the origin explicitly sending a fresh challenge to the client, to ensure that the signature input is fresh.
+That makes the origin probeable as it send the challenge to unauthenticated clients.
+This document defines a new signature-based authentication scheme that is not probeable.

 ## Conventions and Definitions {#conventions}